glensc/nagios-plugin-check_raid/README.md

-# Nagios plugin to check current server's RAID status
+# Nagios/Icinga plugin to check current server's RAID status

 This plugin checks all RAID volumes (hardware and software) that can be identified.